CatoRaymond-FS/CivVerse/Hammerhead Engineering and Manufacturing.md

 Alias: HEM
 Founded: Several generations ago during early urban expansion on [[Unira]]
-Headquarters: Unknown – operates through distributed sectors and city-level divisions Primary Function: Manufacture, deployment, and maintenance of units and infrastructure for mining, transport, and construction
+Headquarters: Unknown – operates through distributed sectors and city-level divisions Primary Function: Manufacture, deployment, and maintenance of CivFrame units and infrastructure for mining, transport, and construction
-Presence: Dominant in cities like [[Driath and Driath’s End|Driath]], especially areas such as the [[The Surface Gate]], [[Driath and Driath's End]]etc.
+Presence: Dominant especially in areas such as the [[The Surface Gate]], [[Driath and Driath's End]] etc.

 ---